staticafi/symbiotic/docs/building.md

 Note: The package python38 may get obsolete.
 Use any package that installs Python 3.
 Also, if you wish Symbiotic to build components that link to LLVM statically, you must install `llvm-static` package.
-Probably you will need to force the static compilation with `-DLLVM_LINK_DYLIB=on` option added to every configuration of a component (dg, sbt-slicer, ...).
+Maybe you will need to force the static compilation by overriding LLVM_DYLIB to "on" in the build script after LLVM is set up.

 CentOS does not contain Z3 package in the official mirros, so one must compile it manually.
 In the very unlikely case that you installed Python for the first